orrblue/urdf-loader-test-vr/README.md

 This folder contains a collection of functions and contants that are used throughout the application.

 ## Miscallaneous

-### Debugging from the Quest

-_NOTE: This assumes developer mode is enabled in the Quest and `adb` is installed._

-2. Plug the Quest into the computer.
-3. Start the application on a live server with VSCode.
-4. Open the terminal and type the command `adb reverse tcp:<port> tcp:<port>` where `<port>` corresponds to the port the live server is running on.
-5. With the live server running, go to `http://localhost:<port>` in the Quest browser.
-The application should appear.
-6. To use the chrome debugger, go to `chrome://inspect/#devices` in Google Chrome and click `inspect`.

 ### Setting up a Google Sheets Backend with Google Apps Scripts